jsr6720/goodreads-csv-to-md/posts/2018-06-17-prediction-machines.md

 ## My Review 4/5

+### Date Read
+2018/06/17

+### Date Added
+2018/06/18

-Great overview of the current AI/Machine Learning landscape circa 2018.<br/><br/>Premise of the book is that AI can be evaluated via a framework of providing needs and by the types of data used to fuel the training, feedback and ongoing model needs.<br/><br/>Comes to the table with an Economics approach.
+My Thoughts: Great overview of the current AI/Machine Learning landscape circa 2018.<br/><br/>Premise of the book is that AI can be evaluated via a framework of providing needs and by the types of data used to fuel the training, feedback and ongoing model needs.<br/><br/>Comes to the table with an Economics approach.
 If the cost of predicting something approaches zero, business will use it constantly.
 The nature of data builds a strong moat that can be hard to breach.
 This can favor the first mover.<br/>

 ---